Canning with Splenda

 I choose to use Splenda.
 I am a Diabetic.
 For that reason, I am SO THANKFUL that you have chosen to cover canning with Splenda.

 Everyone who is against Splenda needs to realize that that is their choice.
-My choice is to choose Splenda, and for that reason, i is lovely to see someone in the canning community sharing the information I need to be able to can my own produce my preferred way.
+My choice is to choose Splenda, and for that reason, it is lovely to see someone in the canning community sharing the information I need to be able to can my own produce my preferred way.

 Another reason why I love this blog.
+Cheers, Rob.

 Diabetes by: Jaycee